 Q&As about Investments

-To qualify for compensation you must be eligible under our rules which are made by the Financial Conduct Authority (FCA) and the Prudential Regulation Authority (PRA), the independent watchdog set up by government under the Financial Services & Markets Act 2000 (FSMA) to regulate financial services in the UK and protect the rights of consumers.
+To qualify for compensation you must be eligible under our rules which are made by the Financial Conduct Authority (FCA), the independent watchdog set up by government under the Financial Services and Markets Act 2000 (FSMA) to regulate financial services in the UK and protect the rights of consumers.
 The rules tell us which types of claim are eligible for compensation, and limit how much compensation we are allowed to pay.

 For an investment claim to be eligible to receive compensation from us, it must meet all of the following criteria:

 (a) the advice you received to buy the investment must have been given on or after 28 August 1988; and

 (b) the firm that advised you must have been authorised by the appropriate regulator to do so at that time; and

 (c) you must have lost money as a result of the advice you were given; and

 (d) the firm (or its principals) no longer has sufficient assets to meet claims for compensation.